fintastic/bank_credentials/README.md

   passphrase: "passphrase",
 }

-credentials = Bankster::BankCredentials::Ebics.new(credential_hash)
+credentials = BankCredentials::Ebics.new(credential_hash)
 ```
 At initialization, the completeness of the attributes will be validated.
-If they are invalid, `Bankster::BankCredentials::Error::Invalid` will be raised.
+If they are invalid, `BankCredentials::Error::Invalid` will be raised.

 #### Feeding with a base64 encoded json hash